Other cases in which Rate D applies

 Rates generally have three main components that reflect the actual costs incurred by Hydro‑Québec to provide electricity service.

-The fixed charge, expressed in cents per day for this rate, is the amount you pay for the electricity service itself.
+The system access charge, expressed in cents per day for this rate, is a set amount you pay for the electricity service itself.

 As the amount of energy consumed varies, the cost of energy varies as well.